Color mixing: Average model

 Average mixing (sometimes additive-average) combines two colors into a mixture with brightness equal to the average of the two components' brightnesses.
 This model is often demonstrated with a Newton disc, where a wheel comprising several color wedges along the circumference is rotated at high speed, such that the human eye cannot temporally differentiate the colors, and they combine to a color with the average brightness (weighted to the angle each color takes up).
 Another physical model mimics pointillism or halftone printing, where the spatial acuity of the human eye is not sufficient to spatially differentiate the colors, and they combine to a mixture with the average brightness.
 There are no common color models that explicitly use the average model, though many additive or subtractive models can be described in part by the average model.

 Pigment mixing

 In the practical mixing of pigments, the subtractive model is usually not closely followed.
 How the pigment mixing behaves depends strongly on the opacity of the pigments.
 Ideally, transparent pigments transmit and absorb light, but do not reflect or scatter it and mix according to the subtractive model.
 Ideally, opaque pigments reflect or absorb light, but do not transmit it and mix according to the average model.
 Most real paints reflect, transmit and scatter light, so mix according to a hybrid between the subtractive and average models.
-Paint color mixer is also affected by the media used as wetting, deagglomeration, and dispersing agents for the pigments.
+Paint color mixing is also affected by the media used as wetting, deagglomeration, and dispersing agents for the pigments.
 These agents all have their own transparency/opacity and color properties and can also alter the transparency and color of pigments.